 With the Parthenon marbles, the logic of bringing back the critical Parthenon sculptures rests principally on the fact that they would be back in the place for which they were made.
 For academics and tourists alike, the consonance of seeing the sculptures in their Athenian home — with its myriad of ancient monuments spread across the city — is surely the end of the argument.

 Not quite.
 The counter-claim is that the British Museum has been long-standing custodians of the sculptures whose fate might otherwise have been much different.
-When Lord Elgin took to the stones, the Parthenon was in a ruinous state after years of neglect, with many of the stones on the site having fallen from the temples and being scavenged for building material.
+When Lord Elgin took the stones, the Parthenon was in a ruinous state with many of the stones on the site having fallen from the temples and being scavenged for building material after years of neglect.

-The Acropolis at that time was an Ottoman military fort, not the prized site of ancient buildings we find today.
+At that time, the Acropolis was an Ottoman military fort, not the prized site of ancient buildings we find today.
 As such it is uncertain if the sculptures would have survived at all if not for Lord Elgin’s intervention.
 Elgin claimed he had written documentation from the Ottoman’s to enter the site, and from 1801 to 1812, agents of Elgin were at liberty to remove about half of the surviving sculptures, as well as sculptures from the Propylaea and Erechtheum.

 In this sense, the exact circumstances of the acquisition — the agreements that were made at the time — do not always give rise to decisive narratives of stolen goods.
 Disputes over history — questions of “who said what” — render most arguments less than clear-cut.

 Museums and their value(s)